Skip to Content

 Stroll through the city center as you walk down the main street Laugavegur, and then to the harbor area.

-It is really just a silver statue but still pretty neat spot to check out.
+It is really just a silver statue but still a pretty great place to check out.
 After a day of exploring the city head back to your apartment before dinner and another night out.

 Harpa Reykjavik